-By trailing stop loss I mean either a real trailing stop loss which is set at a certain proportion or pip amount, or any method that moves up the stop so you exit ultimately by being stopped out.
+By trailing stop loss, I mean either a real trailing stop loss which is set at a certain proportion or pip amount, or any method that moves up the stop loss so you exit ultimately by being stopped out.
 Of these methods, either moving up the stop to be just below recent swing lows or chandelier trailing stops tend to get the best results.

 These methods have the advantage of ensuring exits are based upon how the market performs.
 If you get a really strong move, these methods keep you in the trade for longer and help to maximize profit.
 The major disadvantage of these methods is that they might give up too much profit, especially if used incorrectly.

 You could pick profit targets in advance based upon key strong support and resistance levels that you identify on longer-term charts, and trade targets at these levels.
 The disadvantage with this approach is that these levels can be very unpredictable and whether they hold or not depends a lot upon what is happening with market sentiment and news.
 A better approach is to know where these levels are and keep them in mind for areas where it might be wise to exit if the price starts to turn around.

 If your trade is in the direction of a clearly defined trend in which an obvious and unambiguous trend line can be drawn, a clear break of the trend line could be a good exit signal.

 A more advanced trade exit strategy that takes practice to master but which also tends to get good results while giving up relatively little profit, is to wait for a major high to be made (in a long trade), followed by a pullback, and then a failed attempt to break that high.
 This requires good judgement but can be a great way of getting out of a trade with as much profit as possible.

 The hardest part of this method is to know how to call the major highs and lows, and the failed retests.
 As a general rule, the longer the price takes to fail, the more decisive the failure is.

 There are three types of double top or bottom:

 - Classic, where the tops are roughly equal.